VAQ-139: 2010s

 At the beginning of 2010, the squadron assisted VX-9 in the operational evaluation of the Block IV aircraft, testing various capability improvements to the ICAP III weapon system.
-In February and March, the squadron participated in Red Flag at Nellis Air Force Base, Nevada.
+In February and March, the squadron participated in Red Flag at Fallon Naval Air Station, Nevada.
 In March, the Cougars sent two aircraft to Naval Air Station Lemoore to participate in an AGM-88 live-fire exercise with other Air Wing aircraft.

 In April the squadron started the work-up cycle in preparation for their upcoming deployment.
 In July the squadron started their participation in Exercise RIMPAC off the coast of the Hawaiian Islands.
 They shot two AGM-88s at the decommissioned USS Anchorage.
 In August they returned home.

 In September the squadron attended Naval Strike and Air Warfare Center to sharpen their war fighting skills along with Carrier Air Wing Fourteen.
 With training complete the squadron returned home to Whidbey Island, to begin preparing for its 2011 Persian Gulf Combat Deployment on board USS Ronald Reagan.

 USS Ronald Reagan and Carrier Air Wing Fourteen departed from San Diego, Harbor in February 2011.
 While on deployment VAQ-139 was informed that it had also received the 2010 Association of the Old Crows Award for Electronic Attack Excellence and the 2010 Admiral Arthur W. Radford Award for Meritorious Operational Achievement by Tactical Electronic Warfare Squadron.
 While deployed VAQ-139 conducted missions in Operation New Dawn (Iraq) and Operation Enduring Freedom (Afghanistan) providing around the clock Electronic Warfare Support to coalition forces engaged in combat.
 After this deployment the squadron will be transitioning from the EA-6B Prowler to the EA-18 Growler.

 Upon completing the transition, the Cougars began work-ups for their inaugural EA-18G deployment with Carrier Air Wing 17 (CVW-17).

 During September 2013 VAQ-139 conducted the first successful live fire of the AIM-120 Advanced Medium-Range Air-to-Air Missile (AMRAAM).
 Following this event, the Cougars flew the combat-loaded Growler aboard the USS Carl Vinson for Tailored Ship's Training Availability (TSTA).
 After the New Year the Cougars returned home to NAS Whidbey Island.